fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ``if (referrerHostname !== window.location.hostname) {``

-Just double checking above that the hostname isn’t the current website or we would be adding UTM parameters as a visitor is browsing each page of the site, which is overkill.
+Just double-check above that the hostname isn’t the current website, or we would be adding UTM parameters as a visitor is browsing each site page, which is overkill.

 ``const url = new URL(window.location);``

-This is setting a variable of visitor’s currently web browser address.
+This is setting a variable of visitor’s current web browser address.

 ``url.searchParams.set('utm_source', referrerHostname); url.searchParams.set('utm_medium', 'referral'); url.searchParams.set('utm_campaign', 'none');``